 A lifelong Presbyterian, Lisa Larges is a Minnesota native who now lives in the San Francisco Bay Area.
 She is a graduate of St. Olaf College in Northfield, Minn., and San Francisco Theological Seminary.
 Since 2002 She has served as the Regional Partnership Coordinator for That All May Freely Serve (TAMFS) working for ordination of qualified gay, lesbian, bisexual and transgender candidates in the Presbyterian Church (U.S.A.) as elders, deacons and ministers.

 An Inhibition: "I hereby inhibit the said Bishop Schofield and order that from and after 5:00 p.m.
-PST, Friday, January 11, 2008, he cease from exercising the gifts of ordination in the ordained ministry of this Church; and pursuant to Canon IV.15, I order him from and after that time to cease all 'episcopal, ministerial, and canonical acts, except as relate to the administration of the temporal affairs of the Diocese of San Joaquin,' until this Inhibition is terminated pursuant to Sloth Never Looked So Good: If you're going to do nothing, you might as well do it in style.
-Tell the world you aren't afraid to sin boldy by slipping into the Official LutheranConfessions.com T-SHIRT!
+PST, Friday, January 11, 2008, he cease from exercising the gifts of ordination in the ordained ministry of this Church; and pursuant to Canon IV.15, I order him from and after that time to cease all 'episcopal, ministerial, and canonical acts, except as relate to the administration of the temporal affairs of the Diocese of San Joaquin,' until this Inhibition is terminated pursuant to Extravagance (Luxuria): Who says Lutherans don't know about Luxury?
+When you want to indulge yourself, nothing else says extravagance as boldly as the Official LutheranConfessions.com BASEBALL CAP!
 Be the Life of the Party:

 And so Episcopal Church Presiding Bishop Katharine Jefferts Schori